 16. Satyendranath Bose

 In addition to being an eminent scientist and mathematician, Satyendranath Bose was also an accomplished physicist.
 The skills and knowledge he brought to several sovereign committees made India proud.
 In addition to biology, chemistry, and mineralogy, he showed a wide knowledge of the arts, literature, music, and mathematics.
 It is not only his contributions to science that have made India proud but also humankind to excel to the extent it has.
-It is said that Rabindranath Tagore made an honorary dedication to Satyendar Nath Bose in his 1937 book Visva-Parichay to acknowledge his contributions to science.
+We all believe that Rabindranath Tagore made an honorary dedication to Satyendar Nath Bose in his 1937 book Visva-Parichay to acknowledge his contributions to science.
 In 1954, the Government of India also awarded him the Padma Vibhushan.

 Invention-In collaboration with Albert Einstein, he developed a theory about electromagnetic radiation having gaslike properties.
 Many of his major contributions to theoretical physics include the theory of Bose-Einstein condensate, quantum mechanics, and Bose-Einstein statistics.